 Can I make this salad ahead of time?

-You can prep all the components—slice the pears last minute, though, or store them with some lemon juice to prevent browning.
-Assemble just before serving to keep everything crisp.
+You can prep all the components in advance, but slice the pears at the last minute or store them tossed with a little lemon juice to prevent browning.
+Assemble the salad just before serving so everything stays crisp.

-Try dried cranberries, chopped apples, or even red grapes for a sweet contrast if pomegranates aren’t in season.
+Dried cranberries, chopped apples, or red grapes all offer a similar sweet contrast if pomegranates are not in season.

 What if I don’t like goat cheese?

-No problem!
-Use feta for a saltier bite or even a creamy blue cheese if you’re feeling bold.
+Use feta for a saltier bite, or a creamy blue cheese if you are feeling bold.
+Burrata is also wonderful here for something extra luxurious.

 - 4 cups baby arugula, spinach, or mixed greens